Why compare laws? Why compare Justice Systems?

 Concepts of substantive and procedural criminal law in a comparative perspective

 International Criminal Justice

 After successful completion of this course, the students will be able to

-    Identify and explain fundamental concepts and rules in a comparative perspective
+Identify and explain fundamental concepts and rules in justice systems in a comparative perspective;

 Understand differences and similarities between legal systems;

 Compare and contrast the strengths and weaknesses of different justice systems

 Building on the knowledge, the students will be able to:

 Develop writing skills, by employing appropriate and academically accepted referencing;